 Mentally, pitta types are driven hardworkers who thrive in competition.
 They’re task-oriented realists who will do whatever it takes to get the job done.
 Physically, pitta types contain a great deal of heat that needs to be released.
 You can often see the signs of fire in their body manifesting as red tones in their hair and a flushed face.
 They become overheated easily and cannot tolerate hot, humid days.
 Internally, pitta types contain a great deal of fire and are able to digest just about anything.
 They often expel superfluous stomach acid, suffering from heartburn and hyperacidity.

 Mentally, kapha types are patient, kind and loyal.
 They are humorous good-listeners everyone comes to when they need a rock.
 I call them Oprah or Grandmother energy.
 They love giving to others and are that friend you just want to hug.
 Physically, kapha types tend to overeat and are prone towards water retention, sluggish metabolism and weight gain.
-It can feel impossible for them to lose weight, and even if someone else eats fries NEXT to them, they’ll still feel like they’re the one gaining weight.
+It can feel impossible for them to lose the weight, and even if someone else eats fries NEXT to them, they’ll still feel like they’re the one gaining weight.
 Internally, kapha types have a slow metabolism, often feeling sluggish after a meal.
 They are attracted to rich, creamy foods like dairy and desserts, which have similar characteristics to kapha energy, making them feel more heavy.